michelleconville/oir_events/README.md

 * As a site owner, I would like a home page so that users can view information on my website
 * As a site user, I want to read frequently asked questions so that I can find information on events
 * As a site user, I want to access information on how to find Leinster House, so I arrive at the correct entrance
+* As a user, I would like to be able to contact the events team so that I can have any queries answered

 EPIC 6 - Deployment Epic